Climate Action Plan Survey

 How Can I Learn More?

 There will be a number of opportunities to get involved and talk with staff working on this update.
-Please contact Nimisha Agrawal, Assistant Planner, to receive project notices, meeting announcements and updates via telephone and email below.
+Please contact the Project Manager, Nimisha Agrawal, for more information on the project.